stoplightio/docs/articles/enterprise/components/app.md

 To configure the Stoplight App component, you will need to provide connection details to the other necessary Stoplight components.
-The API can be configured either by configuration file or through the environment.
+The API can be configured either by the configuration file or through the environment.

 > The same configuration variables can be used regardless of installation type
 > (container or package-based).